 In the common diagnostic use case, you have a tree structure of information and you work your way through the tree, gathering information and using it to determine the next diagnostic question.
 This is useful for important and distinctive use cases like troubleshooting and coming up with a good offer.
 Here’s an example:

-Now, you can see four screens in this flow, and creating four screens isn’t too hard, especially with Flow Builder’s Duplicate tool.
+Now, the flow in the above video only has four screens and creating four screens isn’t too hard, especially with Flow Builder’s ‘Duplicate’ tool.
 However, what if you have 500 of these screens?
 And what if this content is constantly changing and you want to make it possible for non-Admins to maintain it?

 There’s a great way to address this use case, and I call it the Troubleshooter pattern.
 In this pattern, you don’t insert the content into screen elements.
 Instead you insert it into records of a custom object.
 Then you use a single Screen to load the appropriate custom object’s content for display.
 Part of the content includes a set of choices that the user can use to signal where they want to go next.
-Each choice points to a target set of content.
+Each choice points to another node of content.

-Here’s the entire flow used to show the above content:
+Here’s the entire flow used to generate the content seen in the video above:

 Two custom objects have been created here: